AakashToCanada/BeautifulAutomationReportsInEmail/README.md

-## Beautiful Automation Reports InEmail
+# Beautiful Automation Reports In Email
 This project is for sending a beautiful HTML content in an email, from json file generated after selenium automation runs.

 What is this project all about?